bigg01/kubernetes-python-image-exporter/README.md

 Python power :snake:

-- this *experimate* will show how easy you can write an container images exporte for a kubernetes cluster namespace.
+- this *experimate* will show how easy you can write an container images exporter for a kubernetes cluster namespace.
 - additionally it will show how to create a binyary version of a python exporter :speedboat:

 ## setup for dev